fctr-id/okta-ai-agent/docs/pydantic-ai-migration-spec-clean.md

 **✅ MINIMAL LLM CALLS:**
 - **SQL Agent**: ONE call for SQL generation only
 - **Results Formatter**: ONE call for formatting only
-- **Planning Agent**: ONE call for execution plan generation only (optimized with ultra-compact JSON)
+- **Planning Agent**: ONE call for execution plan generation only (optimized with ultra-compact JSON + complete debugging support)
 - **API Code Generation Agent**: ONE call for Python code generation only
 - **No validation retries**: Deterministic checks outside LLM

 **✅ NO OVER-ENGINEERING:**
 - **SQL Agent**: Simple string output, NO harsh validations
 - **Results Formatter**: Smart sampling, but simple processing logic
-- **Planning Agent**: Structured output with ExecutionPlan models, proper validation, static prompt loading
+- **Planning Agent**: Structured output with ExecutionPlan models, proper validation, static prompt loading, complete debugging support
 - **API Code Generation Agent**: Structured output with CodeGenerationOutput, comprehensive validation
 - **Essential features only**: No unnecessary complexity